-The following statement applies to the Web sites of the National Dropout Prevention Centers (NDPC).
+The following statement applies to the websites of the National Dropout Prevention Center (NDPC).
 NDPC is committed to protecting the privacy and security of its online visitors and providing a safe environment for everyone.

 Personally Identifiable Information